 - Lightly coat a pan with oil and turn on the heat.
 Add the mushrooms to the pan in a single layer and cook for 3-5 minutes on each side until the mushrooms have browned.
 It's important to do this in a single layer, so it will likely take two rounds of cooking.
 Alternatively, preheat the oven to 400F and add the mushroom slices to a parchment lined baking sheet in a single layer.
 Then, cook them for 10-12 minutes until browned.
 Remove the mushrooms from the heat and set aside.

 - In a small bowl mash together the avocado, lime, salt & pepper to make an easy avocado smash.
-Add 1 tbsp of avocado smash to each taco, top with 2-3 portobello mushrooms, shredded cabbage, and about 1-2 tsp of cilantro chimichurri.
+Add 1 tablespoon of avocado smash to each taco, top with 2-3 portobello mushrooms, shredded cabbage, and about 1-2 teaspoon of cilantro chimichurri.
 Serve warm and enjoy!

 - Portobello mushrooms can be stored in a closed container in the fridge for 1-2 days and reheated before added to tacos as leftovers.